About landing page requirements for Shopping ads

 Make sure your landing pages always match your products.
 Show a product on your landing page that is essentially identical to the product in your product data, regardless of the user’s device, browser, location, cookies, your ad targeting choices, or any other consideration.

 - Keep content on your landing page consistent for all locations.
-If you typically change your website content based on user IP location or other factors, learn more about how to set up stable landing pages for Google Shopping
+If you typically change your website content based on user IP location or other factors, learn more about how to set up stable landing pages for Shopping ads

 - Note: Stable landing page requirements apply only to users coming to your website from Shopping ads, and not from other traffic sources such as organic search results or text ads.